limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 Unzip folder `plugins` into `Dyson Sphere Program/BepInEx/plugins/BlueprintTweaks/`.
 (Create folder named `BlueprintTweaks`)<br/>

 ## Changelog
+### v1.2.2
+**Note: If you would like to see my other mods support Chinese or other languages, you can help.
+If you can translate strings (You can find them on my github repo) into your language, I can add support for it.**
+- Added Chinese language support
 ### v1.2.1
 - Fixed errors when dismantling build previews using drag remove tool
 ### v1.2.0